stephaneVercouillieBMID/slate/source/index.html.md

 ## Login

-**itsme(r) Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) (*[BMID])to allow users to login securely and to share data with your application.
+**itsme(r) Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) (BMID) to allow users to login securely and to share data with your application.

 itsme(r) Login uses pairwise user identifier, meaning each partner will have a different User Code for the same user.
-Doing, nobody except BMID can link one given user code to a specific user identity.
+Doing so, nobody except BMID can link one given user code to a specific user identity.

 ## Share Data